About

 Who Owns a Trademark?

 Filing a trademark application in the wrong name can render it void from the start, with no path to correction.
-Here is what you need to know about trademark ownership before you file.
+An overview of the key things you should know about identifying the true trademark owner.

 who-owns-a-trademark